How to Check if Your Cosmetic Surgeon Is Qualified in the UK | BCCS

 Why Checking Surgeon Qualifications Matters in the UK

-Understanding the difference between surgeon types is a useful starting point.
+Overall, understanding the difference between surgeon types is a useful starting point.
 Our guide on cosmetic surgeon vs plastic surgeon in the UK explains the two titles in more detail.

 Step 1: Search the GMC Register